serain/serain.github.io/_posts/2021-06-05-aws-org-wide-logging.md

 # AWS Org Logging: Centralization

 I recently had to design and implement a centralized cloud infrastructure logging solution for a relatively large AWS organization with many teams operating their own infrastructure.
-I discuss some of the design decisions I made here.

 I split the problem in two.
 In this post I will discuss centralizing logs from CloudTrail, S3 and CloudWatch into one account.
 I will discuss log normalization in a future post.